In this article, we will show you the best solutions on unlocking a locked SIM Card and the different types of sim card locks for your information.

 - 2. Then select the right phone manufacturer for your smartphone.

-- 3. Then select your mobile phone model and service provider, which in our case will be Verizon.
+- 3. Select your mobile phone model and service provider, which in our case will be Verizon.

 - 4. Enter the correct IMEI number & email ID.
 (Tip: dial *#06# on your dialer if you don’t know your phone IMEI.
 You can also find it on the box of your phone.)

-- 5. DoctorSim will send you an email after your provided payment information is confirmed.
+- 5. DoctorSim will email you after your provided payment information is confirmed.

-- 6. You will get the Pin code & the detailed guide to unlock your smartphone.
+- 6. You will get the Pin code & a detailed guide to unlock your smartphone.

 - 7. After that, your smartphone has been unlocked.